unclewalter/unclewalter.github.io/_works/2016-03-25-lullabies.md

 **Duration:** 2h49'53"

 Lullabies is a series fixed media works that I am releasing as an album.
-The project started from a generative ambient piece which I put together to help myself get to sleep one night.
+The project started from a generative ambient works which I put together to help myself get to sleep.
 This series of works explores my insomnia through different lenses.
-Initially the music served as a treatment, but then it grew into a reflection on the experience and the kinds of things that would keep me awake.
+Initially the music served as a treatment, but then it grew into a reflection on the experience of insomnia and the kinds of things that would keep me awake.

-To be released April 2016.
+To be released May 2016.

 ### Program notes

 **Geneva**

 I was going through my various field recordings that I'd collected over the past two years and I found a bunch from my trip to Geneva which brought back a lot of memories.
 So I thought I'd do a piece reflecting that time.
 Not all the samples are from that trip, in fact mostly not.
 This is more a reflection rather than a documentation of the trip through sound.
-I felt very welcome there and I was lucky enough to be put up in Daniel Zea's apartment for the weekend.
-He's composer and amongst the knick knacks were many scores and instruments.
-In the mornings I spent a lot of time on the harpsichord that he had in there to start the day, I'd roam around, go to concerts, meet people and end the day with a stiff drink and a night out at Cave 12.
-By the way, if you're ever in Geneva, go to Cave 12.
-I would go back in a heartbeat.
+I felt very welcome there and I was lucky enough to be put up in a composer friend's apartment for the weekend.
+Amongst the knick knacks in the apartment were many scores and instruments.
+In the mornings I spent a lot of time on the harpsichord that he had in there to start the day, I'd roam around, go to concerts, meet people and end the day with a night out at Cave 12.

 Source samples: